-RIDE the Southern California Backcountry Discovery Route between San Diego and Las Vegas
+RIDE our version of the Southern California Backcountry Discovery Route between San Diego and Las Vegas

 Day 1 - Arrival in San Diego or Las Vegas (click "Dates" for each available)